-We assume that the size of the market in each country is the same and that firms have the same costs.
-Demand functions in both markets are linear and given by $x_i = a - p_i$, where p_i is the consumer price, x_i is demand, and a > 0 is a market size parameter that denotes maximum sales at a price of zero which is identical for both countries.
-In principle we could allow market size differences, but the purpose here is to investigate the effects of differences in corporate tax systems only, and we therefore refrain from analyzing the interaction of taxes with other parameters.14 where c is (constant) marginal cost.
+In this section we focus on differences in national tax parameters and how they affect the stability of the cartel.
+To that end we shall assume that the size of the market in each country is the same and that firms have the same costs.
+Demand functions in both markets are linear and given by $x_i = a - p_i$, where p_i is the consumer price, x_i is demand, and a > 0 is a market size parameter that denotes maximum sales at a price of zero which is identical for both countries.13 where c is (constant) marginal cost.